Curt Hansen (actor): Career

 He starred in the National Tour of Kinky Boots in the role of Charlie.
 He also performed in the first national tour of Wicked in the role of Fiyero.
 In 2010, Hansen was the Gabe understudy/cover in the Tony award-winning Broadway musical Next to Normal and continued in the role of Gabe in the First National Tour of the show through 2010–2011.
 December 2012 he starred in the Pasadena Playhouse's A Snow White Christmas with Neil Patrick Harris and Ariana Grande.
 February 2013 found Hansen in Louisville starring as Mike in Todd Almond's musical Girlfriend.
 Curt was a member of the final cast of Hairspray on Broadway, as well as other Broadway readings and workshops.
 He also performed in the Mark Taper Forum production of Jason Robert Brown's acclaimed musical Parade.
 He studied with the BFA Musical Theatre program at the University of Wisconsin–Stevens Point.
 Hansen took over the role of Fiyero from Ashley Parker Angel in the Broadway production of Wicked, beginning on July 16, 2018.
 He departed the show on September 9, 2018, and was succeeded by Ryan McCartan.
-Since 2019, he has been performing the role of Fiyero in the musical's second national tour.
+He later reprised his role as Fiyero in the musical's second national tour beginning in 2019.